 As moms, we worry.
 Is there any set-up or situation we would find ourselves in that we wouldn’t eventually figure out a way to feel guilt or worry?

 You may also enjoy…Dear Mom: Stop Trying So Hard

 Why can’t we look at the independence our kids are showing in a positive way?
 Why can’t we say, “Wow!
 Great!
 Now I’ve got free time to spend on my stuff!”
-Why as moms do we have to take every potentially awesome change and turn it into a reason to feel guilty or worry that we’re doing something wrong?
+Why do mamas have to take every potentially awesome change and turn it into fodder for mom guilt, or some big new worry that we’re doing something else wrong?

-When does the guilt and worry set in for you as a homeschool mom?
+Question: When does the mom guilt and worry set in for you as a homeschool mom?
 What things are you feeling guilty for or worrying about right now?